holunda-io/camunda-bpm-taskpool/docs/introduction/solution-architecture.md

 The components are implemented using Kotlin programming language and rely on SpringBoot as execution environment.
 They make a massive use of Axon Framework as a basis of the CQRS implementation.

-// FIXME: replace this image with architecture of the camunda integration
+The following figure demonstrates the architecture of the Camunda Collector.

 ![Collector Architecture](../img/architecture-collector.png)